WILLIAM MURRAY WHISNANT, FAIA (1932-2024)

 2003 - The Jack Pentes "Bridge" House (unbuilt).

 2004 - The Alice Smyth House, 41 Bear Track Trail, Brevard NC.
+Still owner as of 2024.
 Photos by Gordon Schenck.

 Sources include: Murray Whisnant; North Carolina Architecture May-June 1990; Charlotte City Magazine, June 2006; Southern Accents, October 1991; Charlotte Observer, 8/26/1990 and 6/6/2008.